Music Lists Are Us: Favorite Books About Music with brief comments

 Let's Spend the Night Together: Backstage Secrets of Rock Muses and Supergroupies by Pamela Des Barres (2007; the author turns to stories of other groupies in this one)

 40 Watts from Nowhere: A Journey Into Pirate Radio. by Sue Carpenter (2004; entertaining true tale of the author's creation of two thriving "independent" radio stations while trying to avoid the FCC.
-This is my top pick for a book that should be a movie--either a feature film or a documentary, or some cool amalgam of both [like the movie, American Splendor] ATTENTION FILMMAKERS: THIS SHOULD BE A MOVIE)
+This is my top pick for a book that should be a movie--either a feature film or a documentary, or some cool amalgam of both [like the movie, American Splendor] ATTENTION FILMMAKERS: THIS SHOULD BE A MOVIE).
+AND NOW IT IS.
+I haven't seen it yet, but I am excited that eventually I will.

 Last Train to Memphis: The Rise of Elvis Presley & Careless Love: The Unmaking of Elvis Presley. both by Peter Guralnick (1994 & 1999; definitive 2 volume biography of Elvis Presley)